EndsOfTheEarth/QueryLite/README.md

   - Designed to work with nullable reference types and .net 7.0
 * Sql Select, insert, update, delete and truncate queries
 * Supports sql syntax e.g. Join, Left Join, Where, Order By, Group By, Union and Nested Queries
+* Does not do any client side filtering like linq to sql
 * Debugging features that show sql queries being executed
   - Events Like - QueryExecuting, QueryPerformed
   - Query results contain the executed sql